wp-plugins/link-to-bible/readme.txt

 - It is published with the explicit permission of bibleserver.com (ERF Medien e.V.)

 = Translation =
-Allthough the bible-versions at bibleserver.com are available in many different languages, the plugin itselfs is just available in english and german language.
+Although the bible-versions at bibleserver.com are available in many different languages, the plugin itself is just available in english and german language.
 If you would like to contribute a translation for another language, please contact <mail@thomas-kuhlmann.de> .

 == Installation ==

 1. Search for link-to-bible in your WordPress backend and click install, or download the link-to-bible.zip file and unzip it.
-2. If you downloaded the zip, upload the 'link-to-bible' folder into wp-content/plugins folder
+2. If you have downloaded the zip, move the 'link-to-bible' folder into [WORDPRESS]/wp-content/plugins folder
 3. Activate the plugin in your WordPress Admin area.
 4. Select "Settings" to set the API-Key for bibleserver.com and to choose a bible-version.